RULEBOOK

 A Warning will be issued for minor rules violations.

-Once a driver receives a Warning, any further penalties will be elevated to a higher penalty level, depending on the severity of the violation.
+Once a driver receives a Warning, any further penalties will elevate to a higher penalty level based on the severity of the violation.

 P1 PENALTY